Benehiko/nolvus-automagic-downloader/README.md

 ### Requirements

-Launch the Novus Dashboard with the `--remote-debugging-port=8088`.
+Launch the Nolvus Dashboard with the `--remote-debugging-port=8088`.
 This can be done on Windows by creating a shortcut of the executable and then specifying the flags after the executable in the `Target` field.